jefferis/frulhns/README.md

 package and [nat](https://github.com/jefferis/nat) packages and the CRAN package [coin](http://cran.r-project.org/package=coin).
 Following standard practice, these packages are listed under the Suggested field of the DESCRIPTION file.
-They can be installed when `dependencies=TRUE` is supplied as an installation option with the exception of packages not available on [CRAN](http://cran.r-project.org/).
+They can be installed when `dependencies=TRUE` is supplied as an installation.

 ### AnalysisSuite
 The neuroanatomical analysis in the `neurons` vignette depend only on my